-The Share Certificates are also available as IRAs (Traditional, Roth, CESA) earning the same APYs, with the same funding requirements.
+The Share Certificate is also available as an IRA (Traditional, Roth, CESA) earning the same APY, with the same funding requirements.

 As stated on Certificates page, the Early Withdrawal Penalty reads as follows:

 On terms of 1 year or greater, early withdrawal penalty is 180 days of dividends earned.

 Excess Share Insurance

 Deposits at Garden Savings FCU are fully insured up to $500,000: to at least $250,000 by the NCUA and $250,000 by Excess Share Insurance, the nation’s largest provider of excess share insurance since 1993.

 Thanks to DA reader, Carpline, for his Forum post about the 3-year Share Certificate.

 Headquartered in Parsippany, New Jersey, Garden Savings Federal Credit Union’s field of membership (FOM) provides almost any U.S. citizen or resident alien, 18 years or older, with a way to join.

 Easy Membership – Members of the American Consumer Council (ACC) are eligible to join Garden Savings FCU.

 Residency – Individuals who live, work, worship, attend school, volunteer, or regularly conduct business in the New Jersey cities of Elizabeth, Newark, or Jersey City qualify for membership.